Reasons for Hair Fall in India | Book Hair Fall Test Online Now

 Both the test screen for iron deficiency.

 A serum iron test measures how much iron is in your serum.
-Serum is the liquid that is left when red blood cells and clotting factors have been removed from your blood.
+The serum is the liquid that is left when red blood cells and clotting factors have been removed from your blood.

 Serum iron, total iron-binding capacity (TIBC) and transferrin saturation are usually ordered together.
 A ferritin test is used to evaluate a person’s current iron stores.

-Normally, people have between 100,000 and 150,000 hair on their head.
-According to kidshealth.com, it is normal to lose between 50 to 100 hairs everyday.
+Normally, people have between 100,000 and 150,000 hair on their heads.
+According to kidshealth.com, it is normal to lose between 50 to 100 hairs every day.
 In order to maintain a normal volume, hair must be replaced at the same rate at which it is lost.
 In a healthy scalp, new hairs grow to replace the lost ones.

-The signs of hair thinning are when you notice more hairs than usual left in the hair brush after brushing or in the basin after shampooing.
+The signs of hair thinning are when you notice more hairs than usual left in the hairbrush after brushing or in the basin after shampooing.
 You observe a bald patch or thinning crown.
-Most of the hair loss are reversible.
+Most of the hair loss is reversible.
 So timely intervention can prevent and replenish your hair density.